 With the great success of Malaika Kids has come even greater need.
-The population of youth with special needs in Maai Mahiu continues to grow, and there are currently over 70 youth on the waiting list.
-With more resources, our next steps will be to hire a full-time special education teacher and expand the facility to accommodate more students.
-We are also hoping to develop an exit program offering other vocational training such as gardening, carpentry and welding, for the children who are able to graduate from the Malaika Kids program.
-In addition, we are preparing to replicate the program soon in a nearby Maasai community.
+The population of youth with special needs in Maai Mahiu continues to grow, and we would like to develop an exit program to help transition older youth out of Malaika Kids.
+This program will offer vocational training such as gardening, carpentry, and other trades to empower the older youth to earn an income to support themselves.
+In addition, we are researching the possibilities of expanding or replicating the program soon in a nearby Maasai community.

 Check out the Acacia Fund Facebook page for more updates on our Malaika Kids!